-Comments of the Exposure Draft of the Bill
+Comments on the Bill

 ASFA supports the enhancement of trustee obligations, especially with respect to those trustees who offer a MySuper product, and APRA being able to make prudential standards.
-We have some comments on aspects of the Exposure Draft of the Bill, some of which are matters upon which APRA guidance would prove valuable.
-We have also identified some drafting issues which we have attached in an annexure.
+We have made some comments on two significant aspects of the Bill - determination of scale and directors' liability - in our covering letter, as well as addressing some other matters and drafting issues in an annexure.